tbbbbbz/DFA-Verifier/README.md

 This tool can help to test it.

 ### DFA Representation
-We can write DFA as a four-tuple (S, Σ, δ, s0, SA):
+We can write DFA as a five-tuple (S, Σ, δ, s0, SA):

 - S is the finite set of states in DFA
 - Σ is the vocabulary